EngineerPehr/decoderProject/README.md

  - `decoder`
  - `polybius`

- The first two are helper functions that `polybius` relies on to function.
+ The first two are helper functions that the main function `polybius` relies on.

  ### encoder